|The Goodall Family Of Artists|

 Frederick Goodall's last Royal Academy exhibit in 1902

 The following is an alphabetical list of Frederick Goodall's known paintings and drawings.
-Many of his smaller paintings were not titled and so a descriptive name has been given instead.
+Many scenes were not titled and so a descriptive name was often given over the years.
 The date on the R.A. paintings is the year exhibited.
-Often, the painting was dated earlier.

 50 sketches and small paintings made in Egypt 1858 & 1859 Exhibited in 1869.
 RA